petersweeney1028/privacy-policy-checker/README.md

    - Enable the Google Sheets API for your project
    - Create credentials (Service Account Key) and download the JSON file
    - Rename the JSON file to `credentials.json` and place it in the project root directory
+   - Share your Google Sheet with the email address of the service account (found in the credentials.json file)

 ## Usage
 1. Prepare a Google Sheet with URLs in the first column.
+2. Make sure the Google Sheet is either public or shared with the email address of your Google Cloud service account.
-2. Run the script:
+3. Run the script:
    ```
    python privacy_policy_checker.py
    ```
-3. Enter the public Google Sheet URL when prompted.
+4. Enter the Google Sheet URL when prompted.
-4. Optionally enter additional terms to check for, separated by commas.
+5. Optionally enter additional terms to check for, separated by commas.
-5. Choose whether to write results back to the Google Sheet.
+6. Choose whether to write results back to the Google Sheet when prompted.

 ## Example
 ```